mamba2410/nwd-2/DESIGN.md

 Each sub-directory in `src/` should correspond to the equivalent in `include`.
 Then the makefile should treat each sub-directory as an isolated bit of code (unless it requires other headers/libraries).
 When compiled, each subdirectory should produce only one `.so` or `.a` file in `bin/so/` to be linked against the program.
+The name of the library should be the subdirectory name with the prefix `lib` For example, the subdirectory `sub1/` should produce the shared object `libsub1.so`

 Only source files directly in `src/` should be compiled to generate the executable.
 The rest should either contribute to a library or not be part of the executable.